usgs/water-datapreptools/README.rst

-Welcome to StreamStats Data Preparation Tools Documentation!
+DEPRECATED Welcome to StreamStats Data Preparation Tools Documentation!
 ==============================================================

 A Python package to pre-process and hydro-enforce digital elevation models using hydrography features for use in the U.S. Geological Survey (USGS) StreamStats project.